giray98/mgiray.github.io/src/index.md

 * Papers not related to convex optimization are accessible via [Google Scholar](https://scholar.google.com/citations?user=wBkPd_cAAAAJ&hl=en&oi=ao)

 # Covers
-Using CAD, I illustrated for some of my publications and some of them were chosen as cover pages:
+Using CAD, I illustrated for some of my publications and a subset of them were chosen as journal covers such as:
 * [Advanced Materials, Vol 32, Issue 8, February 20, 2020](https://onlinelibrary.wiley.com/doi/epdf/10.1002/adma.202070062) which was also a finalist in [Art of Science 2021](https://mrs.stanford.edu/art-science-2021-exhibition)
 * [Advanced Materials, Vol 32, Issue 19, May 14, 2020](https://onlinelibrary.wiley.com/doi/epdf/10.1002/adma.202070151)
 * [Advanced Biosystems, Vol 4, Issue 6, June, 2020](https://onlinelibrary.wiley.com/doi/epdf/10.1002/adbi.202070062)